The Wharton School MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 See more info on the recently released deadlines here: Wharton MBA Application Deadlines (2024-2025)

-Wharton accepts both the GMAT and the GRE with no preference for either.
+• GMAT/GRE Score – Wharton accepts both the GMAT and the GRE with no preference for either.
 International students who have not completed a degree at an institution where English is the language of instruction must also submit a TOEFL, PTE, or IELTS score.

-Essay 1: How do you plan to use the Wharton MBA program to help you achieve your future professional goals?
+• Essay 1 How do you plan to use the Wharton MBA program to help you achieve your future professional goals?
 You might consider your past experience, short and long-term goals, and resources available at Wharton.
-(500 words) Essay 2: Taking into consideration your background – personal, professional, and/or academic – how do you plan to make specific, meaningful contributions to the Wharton community?
-(400 words)
+(500 words)

-Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
+• Reapplicants must submit an additional essay Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
 (250 words)

-Wharton requires two letters of recommendation from people well acquainted with your work performance, preferably from a current or former supervisor.
+• Wharton School Letters of Recommendation: Wharton requires two letters of recommendation from people well acquainted with your work performance, preferably from a current or former supervisor.
+Letters of Recommendation are split into two sections:

 • The first is a selection of positive personality characteristics.
 Your recommenders will be asked to choose three characteristics from a list of ten that best describe you.